COMSOC-Community/comsoc-website/docs/index.md

 <section markdown="1" id="courses">

+## Courses

-## Want to learn more?
+Want to learn more?

-Here is a list of COMSOC courses throughout the world.
-Check out the content!
+Here is a list of COMSOC courses throughout the world:

 <ul class="course-list">
 {% for course in site.data.courses %}